Database Configuration

 You can also configure database connections using environment variables:

-For EF Core-based providers (SQL Server, PostgreSQL, SQLite), you need to run migrations:
+For EF Core-based providers (SQL Server, PostgreSQL, SQLite), you need to run migrations.
+For detailed information about working with EF Core migrations, including custom entities and migration strategies, see the EF Core Migrations Guide.

 1. Install EF Core Tools